 This field contains an optional checksum for the KRB-ERROR message.
 The checksum is calculated over the Kerberos ASN.1 encoding of the KRB-ERROR message with the checksum absent.
 The checksum is then added to the KRB-ERROR structure and the message is re-encoded.
 The Checksum should be calculated using the session key from the ticket granting ticket or service ticket, where available.
 If the error is in response to a TGS or AP request, the checksum should be calculated using the session key from the client's ticket.
 If the error is in response to an AS request, then the checksum should be calculated using the client's secret key ONLY if there has been suitable preauthentication to prove knowledge of the secret key by the client[33].
-If a checksum will be included.
+If a checksum can not be computed because the key to be used is not available, no checksum will be included.